subnero1/website-staging/_posts/2021-10-14-Subnero-at-Ocean-Business.md

 thumbnail: images/pulse-thumbnail-ocean-business-2021.jpg
 ---

-Subnero attended its first in-person exhibition during [Ocean Business](https://noc-events.co.uk/ocean-business-2021){:target="_blank"}, in Southampton, UK, in the last 2 years.
+Subnero attended its first in-person exhibition during Ocean Business 2021, in Southampton, UK, in the last 2 years.

 The event took place at the National Oceanography Centre from the 12th to the 14th of October 2021, after being postponed from the 13th to 15th of April, because of the pandemic.

 It was nice for the team to meet other conference attendees and talk about our technology in person.